Locas5/Donor-Projects/README.md

 # Donor-Projects
 This project was created as a final term project of Business Analytics & Machine Learning course.
 The project includes the folowing files:
-1. A readme file with description.
+1. A readme file named "final markdown.rmd" for an overview description.
 2. A RMD file containing the main codes and partial illustrations of this project.
 3. An image showing the formula of profit measure
+4. A pdf file

 ## Project Description
 In 1997, the Paralyzed Veterans of America (PVA) used a direct mailing to appeal to “lapsed” donors.
 Here is a brief summary of the numbers.
 On the Valuation data set: